Soil fertility

 Soil scientists use the capital letters O, A, B, C, and E to identify the master horizons, and lowercase letters for distinctions of these horizons.
 Most soils have three major horizons—the surface horizon (A), the subsoil (B), and the substratum (C).
 Some soils have an organic horizon (O) on the surface, but this horizon can also be buried.
 The master horizon, E, is used for subsurface horizons that have a significant loss of minerals (eluviation).
 Hard bedrock, which is not soil, uses the letter R.

 Desert east of Birdsville, Australia.
 Much of Australia is sparsely populated as its desert soils are mostly infertile; thus unable to support larger scale human habitation.

-Soil fertility refers to the ability of soil to sustain agricultural plant growth, i.e. to provide plant habitat and result in sustained and consistent yields of high quality.
-It also refers to the soil's ability to supply plant/crop nutrients in the right quantities and qualities over a sustained period of time.
+Soil fertility refers to the ability of soil to sustain agricultural plant growth, i.e. to provide plant habitat and result in sustained and consistent yields of high quality (see also soil health).
 A fertile soil has the following properties: